gururajbhupal/ECE3400-Team15/Lab3/index.md

  ... rest of code
 }
 ```
-Note: we have yet to implement how we update the maze in the case we see a robot.

 ## Final demo of robot exploring the test maze and sending observations to base